 STEP 4: Repeat process for all pads.
 Place in airtight container, cover and store in your freezer.

 Many DIY padsicle recipes include aloe vera gel and essential oils.
-We choose to skip.
-Aloe vera can become a sticky mess and it doesn’t always agree with some mamas.
+Here’s why I skip: aloe vera can become a sticky mess and it doesn’t always agree with some mamas.
 And, although essential oils are sometimes soothing, sometimes they’re not.
 They aren’t for everyone and a few drops spread along a pad won’t do much for healing.

 So, save your money and just make the padsicle that has the most essential soothing and healing ingredient: organic witch hazel.

 Yes, natural post-partum padsicles are considered safe.
 Adding full-strength essential oils can be a concern near an open wound, which is why I don’t suggest using them.
 My recipe of using organic witch hazel only makes these padsicles safe.

 Having an allergic reaction to witch hazel is very rare, but discontinue using these pads if a rash or any other irritation occurs.
 Always consult with your doctor or midwife before using this or any treatment I suggest.